MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-disaggregated.md

 ## Allocate the storage in Hyper-V

-To allocate the storage in Hyper-V, follow these steps:
+To allocate the storage in Hyper-V, follow this step:

 1. In the Hyper-V host properties > **Storage**, specify the file share path.
 Now, you can create VMs that use this file share.

-## Related content
+## Next steps

 - [Provision VMs](provision-vms.md).